marisombra-dev/ContextForge/README.md

 **What we need**

 - Python developers comfortable with LLM API integration
-- Skyrim modders familiar with SKSE and MinAI
+- Skyrim modders familiar with SKSE and PapyrusUtil
 - Developers who know other game ecosystems and want their DM there too
 - Prompt engineers who want to help shape the DM personality core
 - People who just think this should exist and want to watch it get built